nous-clawds4/tapestry-cli/docs/node-types/concept-graph.md

     ],
     "imports": [
       {
-        "slug": "properties-tree-graph-for-the-concept-of-coffee-houses",
+        "slug": "property-tree-graph-for-the-concept-of-coffee-houses",
-        "name": "properties tree graph for the concept of coffee houses", "uuid": "<uuid>"
+        "name": "property tree graph for the concept of coffee houses", "uuid": "<uuid>"
       },
       {